 Chöje Lama Palmo

-Born in 1970, Chöje Lama Gelongma Palmo graduated from Vienna Business School and subsequently from University of Vienna, having studied German philology and Romance languages.
-In sum she learned eight languages.
+Born in 1970, Chöje Lama Gelongma Palmo graduated from Vienna Business School and subsequently from University of Vienna, having studied German philology and Romance languages, her thesis being on Medieval German literature.
 In her worldly life she worked in the media, as journalist, PR manager and photographer.

 At 20, she connected with Buddhism and renounced worldly life and divorced at the age of 27.
 She received the monastic vows of a getsulma from Guru Vajradhara H. H. Chamgon Kenting Tai Situpa and the full ordination of a gelongma (Skr.
 Bikshuni) from a Mahayana lineage after having completed the traditional Karma Kamtsang three years’ retreat which she underwent in Karma Triyana Dharmachakra under Ven.
 Khenpo Karthar Rinpoche.

 She has studied and practiced the Buddhadharma under and in Palpung Sherab Ling from her root Guru Guru Vajradhara H. H. Chamgon Kenting Tai Situpa since her taking refuge under the 3 Jewels in her early twenties and in the course of years received numerous transmissions from many masters.

 She received complete transmissions of the eight major lineages of Vajrayana Buddhism, Mahamudra transmissions, instructions and practice of two of the three most important Mahamudra cycles, Ngedon Gyatsho and Marig Münsel from her root Guru, Guru Vajradhara H. H. Chamgon Kenting Tai Situpa and Sangye Nyenpa Rinpoche, respectively and so many countless other teachings.